flybywiresim/aircraft/docs/a320-simvars.md

     - Number
     - The current mode of the right radio management panel.

+- A32NX_RMP_L_NAV_BUTTON_SELECTED
+    - Bool
+    - Whether the NAV push button on the left RMP is pushed or not.

+- A32NX_RMP_R_NAV_BUTTON_SELECTED
+    - Bool
+    - Whether the NAV push button on the right RMP is pushed or not.

 - A32NX_RMP_L_VHF2_STANDBY
     - Hz
     - The VHF 2 standby frequency for the left RMP.